ummaycoc/wc.apl/README.md

 ⎕NUNTIE fd
 res←l w c
 ```
 We define the function `wc` with input `fn` (filename) and output `res` (result).
-The names after `fn` are the names of variables we want to be _local_ which happens to be every variable we are using.
+The names after `fn` are the names of variables we want to be _local_, which happens to be every variable we are using.
 If we left a variable out, it would be assumed global and be able to change global state.
 An explanation:

 1. The first line, as just described, declares the function `wc` with input `fn`, output `res`, and a handful of local variables.
 2. `words` is the word counting function we derived above.